matthew1809/Twilio-moltin/README.md

 [Get Moltin API keys](https://dashboard.moltin.com/signup)

-The purpose of this project is to allow your customers to:
+The purpose of this project is to:

-1. Automatically receive an sms notification when they create and successfully pay for a moltin order
+1. Automatically send an sms notification to your customer when they create and successfully pay for a moltin order

-2. Request a status update on their moltin order by texting "status", followed by a space, followed by the order ID
+2. Let customers request a status update on their moltin order by texting "status", followed by a space, followed by the order ID.

+3. Automatically send a promo code to customers who have only made one paid order in your store, and that order was made more than two weeks ago.

 ---

 In order to use this repo, you'll need to follow three steps:

-1. Deploy the application to Heroku, providing your Twilio credentials, your twilio from number and your moltin client secret.
+1. Deploy the application to Heroku, providing your Twilio credentials, your twilio from number and your moltin credentials.

+*You will also need to specify whether or not to enable the promotions functionality via env variable.
+To enable it, set the variable called `promotions_enabled` to "yes"*

 2. This step will allow you to send the order notifications, it tells moltin to ping our app when an order is paid for.
 You should create a moltin webhook pointing to the deployed url with /orders on the end i.e. `http://5e082d80.ngrok.io/orders`.